-3 PWG Standards development and maintenance
+3 PWG Standards Ddevelopment and Mmaintenance

-There are 3 main phases to standards development in the PWG - Charter, Development and Maintenance (Table 1 Table 1).
+There are 3 main phases to standards development in the PWG - Charter, Development and Maintenance (Table 1).
 These phases are a guideline to the activities and types of documents a working group should expect to encounter.
 There are no specific exit criteria from these phases.
-Exit criteria apply to PWG standards-track documents and are outlined in section 4.
+Exit criteria apply to PWG standards-track documents and are outlined in sSection 4.